Relocating to Anchorage

 - Qualified Inventory – Qualified inventory shall be exempt from taxation.
 Deteriorated property shall be partially or totally exempt from taxation for up to 10 years.
 An exemption may be transferred in whole to another entity or owner after substantial completion or beneficial occupancy.

-- Targeted Jobs Tax Credits – this is a federal tax credit program that encourages employers to hire new employees from targeted groups.
+- Work Opportunity Credit – this is a federal tax credit program that encourages employers to hire new employees from targeted groups.
 An employer can claim 40% of up to $6,000 of an employee’s first year’s wages for a maximum credit of $2,400.
+More information.

 Anyone engaging in business activity in Alaska must have a state business license for that activity.
 If that activity involves the sale of tobacco, a tobacco endorsement is necessary as well.
-A business licenses are good for two years and cost $50.
+Business licenses are currentfor two years and cost $50.

 In addition to the state business license, professional or occupational licenses are necessary for some activities including health care, law and construction among others.
 The Municipality of Anchorage also requires certain businesses to apply for licenses through the Municipal Clerk’s office in addition to the State licenses.
 You can find a list of these businesses HERE.